umairahsan10/InsureLink/docs/features/fraud-detection/verification-pipeline-flow.md

 ## Phase 1: Initialization (On Page Load)

+### Demo Hash Seeding (`documentVerification.ts`)

+**When:** Once when the page loads (checks seeded flag)

+**Process:**
+1. Check if `demoHashesSeeded` flag exists in localStorage
+2. If not seeded:
+   - Fetch 16 demo images from `/demo-docs/` folder
+   - For each image:
+     - Calculate SHA-256 hash
+     - Calculate perceptual hash (dHash)
+     - Store both hashes
+   - Add SHA-256 hashes to `documentTrustHashes` array
+   - Add perceptual hashes to `documentTrustPerceptualHashes` array
+   - Set `demoHashesSeeded` flag to prevent re-seeding
+3. If already seeded: Skip (instant)

+**Output:** Pre-populated hash database for immediate duplicate/near-duplicate detection

+**Note:** Seeding runs asynchronously and won't block page load.
+Errors are logged but don't break the flow.

 ### Benchmark Calculation (`costBenchmarking.ts`)

 **When:** Once when the page loads (cached in localStorage)